 Carrie leads Veolia North America's (VNA) communications team to promote, enhance and protect VNA's brand.

-Through media relations, digital and social media, crisis communications management, employee engagement and executive communications as well as marketing strategy, she communicates the company's mission with various external and internal stakeholders.
+Through media relations, digital and social media, crisis communications management, employee engagement and executive communications, she communicates the company's mission with various external and internal stakeholders.

 Carrie joined VNA in 2018 as Vice President of Communications where she worked with the leadership team to recognize internal and external communications opportunities and defined appropriate strategies to capitalize on them.
 She was promoted to Senior Vice President of Communications in October 2019.

 Carrie brings more than 25 years' corporate communications experience in global Fortune 150 environmental services, waste, energy and manufacturing corporations.

 Prior to joining VNA, she was Director of Global Communications for InterGen, an independent power producer.
 She has held roles of increasing responsibility in corporate communications at Waste Management, Wheelabrator Technologies and Tyco International.